Tensor Networks for Probabilistic Sequence Modeling: Introduction

-\paragraph{Related Work} Notable previous applications of tensor networks in machine learning include compressing large neural network weights~\cite{novikov2015}, proving separations in the expressivity of deep vs shallow networks~\cite{cohen2016}, and for supervised~\cite{stoudenmire2016, novikov2017, glasser2018} and unsupervised~\cite{han2018, stoudenmire2018, cheng2019} learning tasks.
-Of particular relevance is~\cite{stokes2019}, where (non-uniform) MPS were trained as generative models for fixed-length binary sequences using the density matrix renormalization group (DMRG) algorithm.
-This work can be seen as a continuation of~\cite{pestun2017a}, where u-MPS were introduced from a theoretical perspective as a language model, but without the parallelization, sampling, or experimental results given here.
-Our sampling algorithm is a significant generalization of the fixed-length algorithm introduced in~\cite{han2018}~(which in turn follows that of~\cite{ferris2012}), and by virtue of the recurrent nature of u-MPS, permits the generation of discrete sequences of arbitrary length.
-The completely positive maps employed in our sampling algorithm are similar to those used within hidden quantum Markov models~\cite{monras2010,srinivasan2018}, and likewise admit a natural interpretation in terms of concepts from quantum information theory.
+\paragraph{Related Work} Notable previous applications of tensor networks in machine learning include compressing large neural network weights~\citep{novikov2015}, proving separations in the expressivity of deep vs shallow networks~\citep{cohen2016}, and for supervised~\citep{stoudenmire2016, novikov2017, glasser2018} and unsupervised~\citep{han2018, stoudenmire2018, cheng2019} learning tasks.
+Of particular relevance is~\citep{stokes2019}, where (non-uniform) MPS were trained as generative models for fixed-length binary sequences using the density matrix renormalization group (DMRG) algorithm.
+A diverse range of tensor network architectures have also been proposed as theoretical tools for modeling and understanding natural language, such as~\citep{pestun2017, coecke2010, gallego2017, degiuli2019}.
+The completely positive maps employed in our sampling algorithm are similar to those used in hidden quantum Markov models (HQMM)~\citep{monras2010,srinivasan2018}, and can likewise be interpreted using concepts from quantum information theory.

-Models equivalent to u-MPS have been proposed as a quadratic generalization of weighted finite automata~(WFA)~\cite{bailly2011} (see also~\cite{balle2019} for similar methods). u-MPS can be seen as a particular case of linear second-order RNNs, whose connections with WFA were explored in~\cite{rabusseau2019}.
-The benefits of linear RNNs for parallelization and interpretability were studied in~\cite{martin2018, foerster2017input}.
-A key difference from these prior works is our use of u-MPS for complex sampling tasks.

-Finally, there have been a number of theoretical proposals for the use of different tensor network architectures for modeling and understanding natural language, such as~\cite{pestun2017, coecke2010, gallego2017, degiuli2019}.
-Our work demonstrate that such models are not just of theoretical interest, but can have compelling practical benefits as well.
+This work can be seen as a continuation of~\citep{pestun2017a}, where u-MPS were introduced from a theoretical perspective as a language model, but without the parallelization, sampling, or experimental results given here.
+Our sampling algorithm is a significant generalization of the fixed-length Born machine algorithm introduced in~\citep{han2018}~(which in turn follows that of~\citep{ferris2012}), and by virtue of the recurrent nature of u-MPS, permits the generation of discrete sequences of arbitrary length.
+The u-MPS model is equivalent to quadratic weighted finite automata~\citep{bailly2011} and (to a lesser extent) the norm-observable operator model (NOOM)~\citep{zhao2010}, and is also an example of a linear (second-order) RNN~\citep{rabusseau2019}.
+Benefits of linear (first-order) RNNs for parallelization and interpretability were described in~\citep{martin2018, foerster2017input}.